The McLaren W1 is Redefining the Hypercar

 Design Features Worth Noting:

-- Active Aerodynamics: Adjustable rear wing and air channels optimize performance at any speed.
+- Active Aerodynamics: Controlled using a sliding rear wing and air channels for the best possible performance at speed.

 Interior Highlights:

-- Digital Instrument Cluster: Fully customizable to display performance metrics or navigation.
+- Fully customizable digital instrument cluster showing performance metrics or navigation.

 - Infotainment System: 8-inch touchscreen with Apple CarPlay, Android Auto, and track telemetry features.

-- Extras: Ambient lighting, premium audio system, and custom embroidery options.
+- Options: Ambient lighting, premium audio system, custom embroidered seats.

 Pros & Cons of the McLaren W1